Do you have to vote for the party you are registered with?

 Your state may give you the opportunity to declare your political party affiliation on your voter registration card.

-- You do not have to vote for the party you’re registered with in a federal, state, or local general election.
+- You do not have to vote for the party you are registered with in a federal, state, or local general election.

 - But in a presidential primary or caucus, or in congressional or local office primaries, depending on your state’s rules, you may only be allowed to vote for the political party you are registered with.
 This may apply when you vote in: